-The bill SB328 amends Sections 35-8B-1, 35-8B-2, and 35-8B-3 of the Code of Alabama 1975 to establish new criteria for community development districts, introducing specific requirements for size, amenities, and membership policies.
-Notably, it defines a community development district as a commercial or resort area that must encompass at least 500 acres, include a hotel or lodge with a minimum of 100 rooms, an 18-hole golf course, a marina with at least 50 boat slips, and multiple dining establishments.
-The bill also mandates that membership policies cannot discriminate based on race, color, creed, religion, or national origin.
-Additionally, it allows for the sale of alcoholic beverages, including Sunday sales, by licensed establishments within these districts, contingent upon approval from the board of control.
+The bill SB328 amends Sections 35-8B-1, 35-8B-2, and 35-8B-3 of the Code of Alabama 1975 to establish new criteria for community development districts, including specific requirements for size, amenities, and membership policies.
+New legal language defines a community development district as a commercial or resort area with a minimum of 500 contiguous acres, featuring a hotel or lodge with at least 100 rooms, an 18-hole golf course, a marina with at least 50 boat slips, and multiple dining establishments.
+The bill also mandates that membership policies must not discriminate based on race, color, creed, religion, or national origin, and allows for the regulated sale of alcoholic beverages, including Sunday sales, under the oversight of the Alabama Alcoholic Beverage Control Board.

 Engrossed: 35-8B-1, 35-8B-2, 35-8B-3, 35-8B-1, 35-8B-2, 35-8B-3